 - Schema exploration

-For more information about the Data Explorer components, including the Main Grid and the Form, see the Data Explorer Components section.
+or more information about the Data Explorer components, such as Grid, Form, and Child Grid, see the Data Explorer Components section.

-Data Explorer implements a number of heuristics based on the relationships in your database (by way of foreign keys):
+Data Explorer implements a number of heuristics based on the foreign key relationships in your database:

-- As you create child entities, a relationship between the child and the parent is created.
+- As you create child tables, a relationship between the child and the parent is created.
 This child relationship is represented as a tab in the Child Grid.

 - Data Explorer uses each parent relationship for lookups and navigations.